Duckworth–Lewis–Stern method: Stoppage in second innings with revised target already reached

 When a team who get their full resources scores a very low total, and their opponents score very quickly early in their innings, a stoppage can result in the calculation of a revised target that has already been reached.

-In 2012, a Big Bash League Twenty20 match between Perth and the Melbourne Stars saw Perth bowled out for a record low total of 69: in response, the Melbourne Stars had scored 29/0 from their first two overs when rain delayed the match.
+During the 2012–13 Big Bash League season, a match the Perth Scorchers and the Melbourne Stars saw Perth bowled out for a record low total of 69: in response, the Melbourne Stars had scored 29/0 from their first two overs when rain delayed the match.

 Once the rain cleared, the umpires decided that the conditions and time remaining was acceptable for a reduced five-over innings from Melbourne, the minimum for a result.
-Under the older Duckworth-Lewis method, the revised target for their five-over innings was 20, a score that Melbourne had already exceeded: this unusual situation saw the match referee order the two teams to play out a single delivery – a non-scoring leave through to the wicketkeeper – before officially awarding the match to Melbourne in an effort to avoid confusing the spectators and television viewers.
+Under the older Duckworth-Lewis method, the revised target for their five-over innings was 20, a score that Melbourne had already exceeded: this unusual situation saw the match referee order the two teams to play out a single delivery – a non-scoring leave through to the wicketkeeper – before officially awarding the match to Melbourne, in an effort to avoid confusing the spectators and television viewers.

 BBL officials later ruled this delivery was not required, since Melbourne had already won, and the single delivery was deleted from the match result and the calculations of the league table's net run rate.
 Melbourne won by 24 runs under the D/L method, which was calculated using the par score of five runs after two overs: this par score was incorrectly reported by some media outlets to have been the target.

-As any competitive match will have a minimum over requirement, i.e. five overs each in Twenty20 cricket and 20 overs each in one day internationals, a team being ahead of a revised target for the amount of play remaining can leave the teams waiting for the weather to clear, the ground staff to work and the match referee to decide the game could continue (even though no more play would occur) in order to determine if the match is abandoned or declared a victory for the batting team.
+As any competitive match will have a minimum over requirement—five overs each in Twenty20 and 20 overs each in One Day Internationals.
+A team being ahead of a revised target for the amount of play remaining can leave the teams waiting for the weather to clear, the ground staff to work and the match referee to decide the game could continue (even though no more play would occur) in order to determine if the match is abandoned or declared a victory for the batting team.

 Duckworth and Lewis wrote in 2017 that they had suggested that the calculations involved be done dynamically, and that in these unusual situations, it would mean a team would win the game were they ahead of the par score at any point after overs had begun being lost.
 They argued that it would also prevent tactics that would otherwise be against the normal spirit of cricket, i.e. scoring runs instead of blocking to get through overs to avoid an abandonment, or a bowling team having their bowlers bowl no-balls or wides in order to prevent a match reaching the minimum requirements.